hadipourh/AES-VHDL/README.md

 ## Encryption

-For each round of AES encryption, a different subkey is used as the round key, which is produced by the keyschedule algorithm.
+For each round of AES encryption, a different sub-key is used as the round key, which is produced by the keyschedule algorithm.
 The following shape represents one round of keyschedule algorithm.

 ![keyschedule-aes](/Images/keyschedule_round_function.svg)

-If someone wants to use a fixed key, it is preferable to calculate all subkeys once and use a lookup table to store subkeys, instead of implementing keyschedule algorithm and recalculate the subkeys frequently.
+If someone wants to use a fixed key, it is preferable to calculate all sub-keys once and use a lookup table to store sub-keys, instead of implementing keyschedule algorithm and recalculate the sub-keys frequently.
 This strategy is especially suitable for software implementations, where memory is not as constrained as hardware implementations.
-However, in this repository, the keyschedule is implemented based on the loop-unrolled technique to calculate the subkeys on the fly.
-In other words, there is a dedicated part implementing keyschedule algorithm based on the loop-unrolled technique, to produce the required subkey for each round on the fly.
+However, in this repository, the keyschedule is implemented based on the loop-unrolled technique to calculate the sub-keys on the fly.
+In other words, there is a dedicated part implementing keyschedule algorithm based on the loop-unrolled technique, to produce the required sub-key for each round on the fly.

 ### Architecture